DerGuru/The-Resonant/New Chapters/01 - Part1/P1-16_The_Storm.md

 *I know something's coming.
 That wasn't a random patrol.
 That was deliberate.
 Someone knows we exist.
 And they'll either try to control us, contain us, or eliminate us.*

 Jason closed his eyes.
 Took a breath.
 Made a decision.

+He'd kept her in the dark long enough.
+If they were really in danger, she deserved to know.
+Deserved a choice.

 He texted Lina: